Memphis Tigers football

 The Memphis Tigers football team represents the University of Memphis in college football in the NCAA Division I Football Bowl Subdivision (FBS).
-The Tigers play in the American Athletic Conference as an all-sports member.
+The Tigers play in the American Conference as an all-sports member.
 They play home games at Simmons Bank Liberty Stadium.
-The team's head coach is Ryan Silverfield.
+The team's newly hired head coach is Charles Huff.
 Since their inaugural season in 1912, the Memphis Tigers have won over 500 games and have appeared in 17 bowl games.

 For much of its history, the Memphis Tigers football program was subpar with occasional flashes of moderate success while being overshadowed by the university's more successful men's basketball program.
 However, since the tenure of former head coach Justin Fuente, the Tigers football program has been more successful.
-As of the end of the 2024 season, Memphis has earned bowl eligibility by winning at least six of 12 regular season games every year since 2014.
+As of the end of the 2025 season, Memphis has earned bowl eligibility by winning at least six of 12 regular season games every year since 2014.
 This is the seventh-longest active streak in the FBS.
 The program has also claimed eight conference championships, most recently in 2019.